 - 1 twist lemon or orange peel

 - 1 2×2 cube of ice or 2-3 regular ice cubes

 - Place the sugar cube into a rocks glass.

 - Add the bitters and a splash of water to the glass.

 - Mash, stir, and smash the sugar and bitters together.

 - Add the ice.

 - Stir together and garnish with the citrus peel of choice.
 Enjoy!

-Thanks for checking out bitters and bars in Raleigh, NC.
+Thanks for checking out some bars in Raleigh, NC with me.
 I hope you’re sipping on a homemade creation of your own soon.
 And, if you haven’t yet figured out what you like, check out my post on How to Pick the Perfect Cocktail.
 Cheers!